raelgc/scudcloud/README.md

 For some reason, ScudCloud was not able to create the configuration folder.
 Please, manually create this folder: `~/.config/scudcloud/`

+## 4. How to disable Flash?

+Flash is required to display embedded videos, but if you don't care, disable it starting with:

+    scudcloud --no_plugins=True

+## 5. How to start ScudCloud minimized?

+You can start ScudCloud minized to tray with:

+    scudcloud --minimized=True

 # Screenshots

 ![Some screenshots](/screenshot.png?raw=true)